Hierarchyj/Hierarchyj/README.md

 1. Blasphemers.
-2. Weird people with a nauseating diagnosis or fetish(I strongly refer to Pedophilia and other highly sexual and suggestive associates).
+2. Weird people with a nauseating diagnosis or fetish(I strongly refer to pedophilia, zoophilia and other highly sexual and suggestive associates).
 3. Adults(unless I personally know you myself or unless I take the initiative to interact with you myself.)
 4. Minors under the age of 13
 5. People who obsess over ships from any fandoms in particular.